openbabel/documentation/FileFormats/PubChem_JSON.rst

 PubChem JSON (pcjson)
 =====================

-**This is the format returned by the PubChem PUG REST service when**
+**The JSON format returned by the PubChem PUG REST service**

-requesting JSON.
-It closely resembles PubChem's internal data structure.
+The data contained in this format closely resembles PubChem's internal data structure.